White/Brown/Green 150D/48F DTY Yarn 99.99% Polyester AA Grade Eco-friendly Yarn ...

 Spandex fibers are a type of polymer and are produced in many different ways.
 The invention of the polyurethane polymer allowed for the production of fibres with exceptional stretch properties.
 The polymer was so successful that it has multiple brand names and is used in clothing, shoes, and even cosmetics.

 Spandex fibers are manufactured through four different processes: melt extrusion, reaction spinning, and solution wet spinning.
-In the first method, a pre-polymer is reacted in the solution to form the long fiber.
+In the method, a pre-polymer is reacted in the solution to form the long fiber.
 This process produces over 90% of the world's spandex fiber.
 This fiber is then drawn through rollers and transferred onto a spool.
-It has excellent stretch and recovery properties and is also 1/3 lighter than rubber.
+It has stretch and recovery properties and is also 1/3 lighter than rubber.

 Spandex covered yarns

 There are two types of spandex covered yarns.
-The first type, known as Single Covered Yarn, consists of a single filament wrapped in an S or Z twisted fiber.
+The type, known as Single Covered Yarn, consists of a single filament wrapped in an S or Z twisted fiber.
 These are used for socks and underwear.
 The second type, known as Double Covered Yarn, is made from two filaments wrapped in opposite directions.
 Each type has its own characteristics and is ideal for certain types of fabrics.

 The company's product line includes covered yarns, tricot, and circular knitting, as well as specialties, such as anti-chlorine and heat resistant fibers.
 Spandex-covered yarns can be found in a variety of deniers, from low to high-denier.